prometheus/proposals/proposals/0069_prometheus-exporters-otel-embedding.md

 ### Implementation Steps

-1. **Extend exporter-toolkit** with the new interfaces and OpenTelemetry Collector receiver implementation
+1. **Create the prometheus-collector-bridge repository** under the Prometheus organization
+2. **Define the interfaces** in the new library (ExporterLifecycleManager, ConfigUnmarshaler, Config)
-2. **Implement the Prometheus to pmetric converter** (potentially adapting existing code)
+3. **Implement the Prometheus to pmetric converter** (potentially adapting existing code)
-3. **Update one reference exporter** (e.g., node_exporter) to implement the new interfaces as a proof of concept
+4. **Update one reference exporter** (e.g., node_exporter) to implement the new interfaces as a proof of concept
-4. **Validate** with OpenTelemetry Collector Builder
+5. **Validate** with OpenTelemetry Collector Builder
-5. **Document** the integration pattern for other exporters
+6. **Document** the integration pattern for other exporters
-6. **Gradually adopt** across other Prometheus exporters based on community interest
+7. **Gradually adopt** across other Prometheus exporters based on community interest

 ### Migration and Compatibility

 * **No breaking changes** to existing Prometheus exporters that don't adopt the interfaces
 * **Opt-in adoption** - exporters can choose when/if to implement embedding support
 * **Backward compatibility** - embedded exporters still work as standalone exporters

 ### Known Problems